A circle is centered on point B. Points A, C

 \orange{\angle{ADC}} = \orange{\angle{CDE}} - \orange{\angle{ADE}}

-Since \blue{\angle{ABE}} = 2 \cdot \orange{\angle{ADE}}
+Since \blue{\angle{ABE}} = 2 \cdot \orange{\angle{ADE}} and

-\blue{\angle{CBE}} = 2 \cdot \orange{\angle{CDE}}
+\blue{\angle{CBE}} = 2 \cdot \orange{\angle{CDE}},

 \blue{\angle{ABC}} = 2 \cdot \orange{\angle{ADC}}

-So, \orange{\angle{ADC}} = \frac{1}{2} \cdot \blue{GIVEN^\circ} = GIVEN / 2^\circ
+So, \orange{\angle{ADC}} = \frac{1}{2} \cdot \blue{GIVEN^\circ} = GIVEN / 2^\circ.

-So, \blue{\angle{ABC}} = 2 \cdot \orange{GIVEN^\circ} = GIVEN * 2^\circ
+So, \blue{\angle{ABC}} = 2 \cdot \orange{GIVEN^\circ} = GIVEN * 2^\circ.

 ^\circ